‘Unfathomable’: US death toll from coronavirus hits 200,000

 It was true.
 The U.S. outranked the 194 other countries in the index.
 Besides its labs, experts and strategic stockpiles, the U.S. could boast of its disease trackers and plans for rapidly communicating lifesaving information during a crisis.
 The U.S. Centers for Disease Control and Prevention was respected around the world for sending help to fight infectious diseases.

 But monitoring at airports was loose.
 Travel bans came too late.
 Only later did health officials realize the virus could spread before symptoms show up, rendering screening imperfect.
-The virus also swept into nursing homes, where infection controls were already poor, claiming more than78,000 lives.
+The virus also swept into nursing homes and exploited poor infection controls, claiming more than 78,000 lives.

 Trump downplayed the threat early on, advanced unfounded notions about the behavior of the virus, promoted unproven or dangerous treatments, complained that too much testing was making the U.S. look bad, and disdained masks, turning face coverings into a political issue.